MarkMizzi/selfhosted/content/en/docs/tutorials/email/new-users.md

 ## Creating a password

-For security purposes, the new mail user needs a password for their email which differs from the system password.
+The new mail user needs a password to send mail and access their mailbox.
 This can be setup by running the following command:
 ``` bash
 printf "<mail-username>:`doveadm pw -s BLF-CRYPT -p '<password>'`\n" | sudo tee -a /usr/local/etc/passwd.replica
 ```